“We’re not in Kansas anymore, Toto.”

 The fact is that Pantone’s Color of the Year and Google’s Material design system have created a new standard.

 Designers of all stripes rely on the “syntax” of these common languages — one for printing and painting, the other for user experience and graphical screen interfaces.
-Creating a design system takes knowledges and professionalism.
+Creating a design system takes knowledge and professionalism.

 Simply by adopting and incorporating these new standards or “trends,” you can similarly future-proof your business.